First Dog Program

 As part of its ongoing mission to support positive human/dog relationships, the Stanton Foundation has identified K9 units as a priority area for support.

-To increase the number of communities with K9 units, the Stanton Foundation is providing grants to support the creation of new K9 units in cities and towns in Massachusetts, New Hampshire, Rhode Island, and New York.
+To increase the number of communities with K9 units, the Stanton Foundation is providing grants to support the creation of new K9 units in cities and towns in Massachusetts, New Hampshire, Rhode Island, New York, and Maine.
 Grants are awarded in the amount of $25,000.
 This amount will cover costs including purchasing the dog, training costs, kennel facilities at the officer’s home, retrofitting a cruiser for the exclusive use of the K9 unit, and food and veterinary care for the first three years.
 A full model budget is available under the Resources tab.

 Grant recipients will also be eligible to receive reimbursement of $1,000 per week for every week of patrol school that the handler is unavailable for normal duties.
 This reimbursement is granted in full upon confirmation that the handler and dog have successfully been certified at the end of patrol training.
 Similarly, once a dog and handler have completed a specialty certification, grant recipients are eligible to be reimbursed $4,000 pending confirmation the unit has been certified.